ml-for-nlp/reinforcement-learning/README.md

     pip install gym
     pip install pygame

 A Q-table implementation that tackles the puzzle can be found [here](https://github.com/simoninithomas/Deep_reinforcement_learning_Course/blob/master/Q_Learning_with_FrozenLakev2.ipynb) as a Jupyter notebook.
+(But beware, it does not work for the gym v1!)

-In this repo, you will also find a version of the same code that you can simply run from the terminal:
+In this repo, you will find a revised version of the code for gym v1, which you can simply run from the terminal:

     python3 frozen_lake.py